clementgallet/libTAS/docs/guides/lua.md

 #### onInput

 Called when input for the current frame is decided.
-Change the movie input if in recording mode.
-Not called when movie is in playback mode.
+Change the movie input.

 #### onFrame